 Prayer Ministry and Sozo

-Prayer ministry is offered at the 10.30am and 6.00pm services each Sunday as well as after some 9.00am services.
+Prayer ministry is offered at the 10.30am services each Sunday as well as after some 9.00am services.
 All Saints’ has a trained prayer ministry team.
 A more in-depth journey of prayer ministry (Sozo) can be arranged on request at an agreed time.

 The death of a loved one is always a difficult time.
 The pastoral care team has members who are trained to support, where necessary, those who have been bereaved.
 This may include listening and praying with an individual or if required organising bereavement counselling.